- March 13, 2022

 - Posted by: slee

-- Category: Employers, Insurers, Resilience and wellbeing, Workers
+- Categories: Employers, Insurers, Resilience and wellbeing, Workers

 Have you ever encountered a tense situation at work?
 Maybe you were caught up in a disagreement with a colleague?
 Or maybe you were upset about what someone said to you?
 Interpersonal conflict is inevitable in the workplace.
 It occurs when two or more people have a disagreement or dispute.
 However, if not managed correctly, these disagreements can exacerbate into a much bigger problems, causing emotional stress, diminished working relationships, and negatively impact the wellbeing of those involved.